soubhagyasethy/meme-generator/README.md

 ### Support

-For any issues or questions regarding the stopwatch, please open a GitHub issue.
+For any issues or questions regarding this web app, please open a GitHub issue.